UoB-COMSM0166/2026-group-8/README.md

 **Epics** allowed us to organise the system into high-level functional areas, such as core gameplay, power-ups, and game progression.
 Instead of thinking about isolated features, we first identified the main components of the game.
 This helped us understand the overall structure and ensured that no important functionality was overlooked.

-Writing **user stories** using the format “As a player, I want…, so that…” encouraged us to focus on the player’s perspective rather than technical implementation.
+Writing **user stories** (“As a player, I want…, so that…”) encouraged us to focus on the player’s perspective rather than technical implementation.
 For example, instead of describing collision detection algorithms, we framed requirements around player goals, such as wanting realistic ball bouncing or dynamic gameplay through power-ups.
 This shift improved our understanding of user experience and game motivation.

-**Acceptance criteria** were particularly valuable because they made requirements measurable and testable.
-Using the “Given–When–Then” format helped us define precise conditions under which a feature is considered complete.
-For instance, defining what happens when the ball falls below the paddle clarified life deduction and reset behaviour.
-This reduced ambiguity and improved team communication.
+And through **Acceptance criteria** (“Given–When–Then”), we were able to define precise conditions which made requirements measurable and testable.

 **The paper prototyping** process further strengthened our understanding of the game’s context.
 By simulating interactions physically, we identified design issues early, such as pacing and difficulty balance.
 Overall, this structured requirement approach made our design more systematic, user-centred, and easier to evaluate.